 Dr Miriam Haddu focuses on Mexican cinema and visual arts, postmodern geographies in Latin American film and feminist studies.

-Dr James Clifford Kent's research involves work in the field of Cuban visual cultures, in particular film and street photography with a focus on the city of Havana.
+Dr James Clifford Kent's research involves work in the field of Cuban visual cultures, in particular photography with a focus on the city of Havana.

 Professor Abigail Lee Six is concerned with Spanish prose fiction from 1850 to the present day with a particular interest in feminism, Spanish Gothic and gender studies.